-For every relevant procurement over £4m, APUC will consider community benefits in all of its Framework Agreements on a proportionate basis.
+For every relevant procurement over £4m, APUC will consider how it can improve the economic, social or environmental wellbeing through inclusion of community benefits in all of its Framework Agreements on a proportionate basis.
 This will include, whenever feasible, ensuing that an Institution undertaking a call-off can capture community benefits which are directly applicable to them.
-APUC gather best practice and work cross-sectorally to help deliver community benefits.
+APUC gather best practice and work cross-sectorally to help deliver community benefits and monitor outputs through contract management and standardised benefits reporting.